andersju/nucdawn/README.md

 [ngircd](https://ngircd.barton.de/) is useful for local testing.)

 ### URL previews
 The bot previews URLs by default.
-For now it just shows title + URL; including descriptions might be too spammy.
+For now it just shows title + host; including descriptions might be too spammy.
 This can be disabled -- look for the `url_previews` configuration key in `config/config.exs`.
 Wikipedia.org URLs are detected and handled by the Wikipedia module.

 ### Weather
 The weather module uses the Google Maps Geocoding API to figure out coordinates for a given location,